briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

     8. _(8)_ Refuse to submit to a test under Ohio R.C.
 4506.17 or 4511.191;

-    9. _(9)_ Operate a commercial motor vehicle while the person’s commercial driver’s license or permit or other commercial driving privileges are revoked, suspended, canceled, or disqualified;
+    9. _(9)_ Operate a commercial motor vehicle while the person's commercial driver's license or permit or other commercial driving privileges are revoked, suspended, canceled, or disqualified;

     10. _(10)_ Cause a fatality through the negligent operation of a commercial